mattr/spina-datetime/README.md

 # Spina::Datetime
+**DISCLAIMER: THIS GEM IS IN EARLY DEVELOPMENT AND NOT NECESSARILY SUITABLE FOR USE YET.**

 [Spina CMS](https://spinacms.com) supports simple extension via rails engines.
 This adds the option to have date and datetime inputs on any page, rather than only in custom sections (e.g. the events plugin from the tutorial).